LucasGallone/RDSExpert/README.md

 RDSExpert is an advanced RDS (Radio Data System) decoder for TEF webservers, based on HTML and TypeScript.
 <br>
-It is also designed for RBDS (American variant).
+It is also designed for RBDS (RDS variant for North America).
 <br>
 <br>
 -> [You can access the interface by clicking on this link.](https://lucasgallone.github.io/RDSExpert)